freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

 - Enter `\c second_database` into the psql prompt to connect
-- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first
+- Type `psql --username=freecodecamp dbname=postgres` into the terminal to log in to psql if you aren't logged in first
-- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 90. View `second_database` Tables

 ### 90.1

 You should see a message that you are connected.
-I noticed the prompt changed to `second_database=#`.
-So the `postgres=#` prompt before must have meant you were connected to that database.
+I noticed the prompt changed to `second_database=>`.
+So the `postgres=>` prompt before must have meant you were connected to that database.
 A database is made of tables that hold your data.
 Enter `\d` to **d**isplay the tables.

 #### HINTS

 - Type `\d` in the prompt and press enter
-- Enter `psql -U freecodecamp second_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp dbname=second_database` into the terminal to log in if you aren't already
-- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 100. Create `first_table`